Ksbooth01/kubernetes-the-hard-way-raspberry-pi/docs/05-kubernetes-worker.md

 # Bootstrapping Kubernetes Workers

-In this lab you will bootstrap the Kubernetes worker nodes.
-The following virtual machines will be used: `worker1`, and `worker2`
+The following virtual machines will be usedin theis section: `worker1`, and `worker2`

 ### Why